FarhanAICodeHub/Highway_Accident_Management_Hardware_Implementation/README.md

 ---

 **This project demonstrates the practical value of multi-modal AI for real-world safety-critical infrastructure.
-For feedback or collaboration, feel free to open an issue or contact the author.**
+For feedback or collaboration, feel free to open an issue or contact the authors.**